 Once the dental treatment has been successfully completed, the IV medication infusion is stopped and and the IV removed after your child awakens, which typically takes 15-20 minutes.
 You may be present during post sedation monitoring, which generally takes 15-30 minutes.
 You are welcome to go home when your child can obey a simple command, or expresses a readiness to leave.
 Of course, you may stay until you feel completely comfortable in taking your child home.

 Your child may feel sleepy or dizzy for a few hours after the IV sedation and his behavior may be quite different.
 Resting quietly at home with adult supervision for the remainder of the day is recommended.

 Every child is different, and the decision to use dental sedation is one that you should make with your pediatric dentist.
 If your child is unwilling or unable to cooperate during the needed treatment, dental sedation provides a way for your child to safely and effectively receive the required care with minimal stress and anxiety.

 For patients with special healthcare needs, Frisco Kid’s Dentistry provides IV sedation in a hospital setting under general anesthesia, using the same highly qualified pediatric anesthesiologists that provide our in-office sedations.
-Dr. Rubin and Dr. Field are both Board Certified with hospital privileges at Children’s Medical Center in Plano.
+Dr. Rubin and Dr. Sentelle are both Board Certified with hospital privileges at Children’s Medical Center in Plano.

 Our commitment to you is to offer quality, individualized oral care for your child in the most comfortable, stress-free, child-friendly environment that we can provide.
 If you have any questions, please contact our office by Online Appointment Request or call 214 618 5200.